cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 At this moment, the following limitations apply:

-* If the loop contains a stackless or recursive function call, global variables that might be modified by that function call are marked as loop dependent and expressions based on them aren't hoisted, since the compiler must assume the value of the global variable would potentially change inside these functions.
+* If the loop contains a stackless or recursive function call, global variables that might be modified by that function call are marked as loop dependent and expressions based on them aren't hoisted, since the compiler assumes the value of the global variable may change inside these functions.
 * `if` expressions are hoisted only when part of simple expressions.
 Specifically, when the `if` expression is nested in a function call (such as `print(x < 0 ? "positive" : "negative");`), it won't be optimized.

 ## Loop Optimization